 This soup is vegan and plant based.
 No need to change any ingredients to make it safe for vegan diets.
 It is also gluten and dairy-free and suitable for top 8 allergen free diets but it does contain coconut which may not be suitable for everyone.

 You can use a gluten free oat milk in place of coconut but it wouldn’t be as creamy as this recipe and finding one gluten free can be really tough.
-We have used this full fat one in the past by Oatly that has a GF certification.
-Oatly can be hard to come by in Canada where we live.
+When we make it without coconut we use a barista style full fat oatmilk that is gluten free.
 It may not be suitable for you and your allergens with their may contain label always check the ingredients and correspond with the company to verify if it is suitable for you before buying and using.